 The Delcath system involves a series of three catheter insertions, each of which is made through the skin.
 During test procedures, patients are treated with intravenous sedation and local anesthesia at catheter insertion sites.
 In some cases general anesthesia has been used.
 An infusion catheter is inserted into the artery through which blood normally flows to the liver.
-A second catheter -the Delcath double balloon catheter -- is inserted through the inferior vena cava, a major vessel of the heart .
+A second catheter the Delcath double balloon catheter -- is inserted through the inferior vena cava, a major vessel of the heart .
 The balloons on the double balloon catheter are then inflated.
 This procedure prevents the normal flow of blood from the liver to the heart through the inferior vena cava because the inferior vena cava has been blocked.
 A chemotherapy agent is then infused into the liver through the infusion catheter.
 The infused blood is prevented from flowing to the heart, but leaves the liver through perforations on the double balloon catheter and flows through this catheter out of the body where the infused blood is pumped through activated charcoal filters to remove most of the chemotherapy agent.
 The filtered blood is returned to the patient through the jugular vein which leads to the superior vena cava, another major vessel of the heart, thus restoring the cleansed blood to normal circulation.
 Infusion is administered over a period of thirty minutes.
 Filtration occurs during infusion and for thirty minutes afterward.
 The catheters are removed and manual pressure is maintained on the catheter puncture sites for approximately fifteen minutes.
 The entire procedure takes approximately two to three hours to administer.

-During Phase I and Phase II clinical trials, patients remained in the hospital overnight for observation after undergoing treatment with the Delcath system.
+During our clinical trials, patients remain in the hospital overnight for observation after undergoing treatment with the Delcath system.
 Once physicians become familiar with using the Delcath system, we expect the procedure to be performed on an outpatient basis, with the patient resuming normal activities the day after the procedure is performed.
 We expect a patient to undergo an average of four treatments, one every three weeks.
 A new Delcath system kit is used for each treatment.

-Integral to our research and development efforts is our program of clinical research with prominent researchers and physicians that is being conducted presently at The National Cancer Institute and was previously conducted at Yale University, M.D.
-Anderson Cancer Center and Wright Patterson Air Force Base.
+Integral to our research and development efforts is our program of clinical research with prominent researchers and physicians that is being conducted presently at The National Cancer Institute, the Sydney Melanoma Unit and was previously conducted at Yale University, M.D.
+Anderson Cancer Center and other prominent medical institutions.

-Our Phase III Clinical Trials
+Our Clinical Trials

-Phase III clinical trials are a prerequisite for FDA approval of Delcath's pre-marketing application.
+We intend to continue to conduct Phase III clinical trials designed to demonstrate to the FDA that administering doxorubicin with the Delcath system to treat malignant melanoma that has spread to the liver results in patient survival times that are longer than those obtained from administering chemotherapy agents intravenously.
+Phase III clinical trials are a prerequisite for FDA approval of Delcath's pre-market application.
 During these trials, administration of doxorubicin through the Delcath system must be proven to be safe and effective for the treatment of liver cancer.
 The FDA requires us to demonstrate that delivering doxorubicin using the Delcath system results in patient survival times that are longer than those obtained from administering chemotherapy agents intravenously.